 Our findings on moderate impacts of trade with China on economic growth in the developing economies might attribute to the selection of countries in our analysis.
 Shafaeddin (2010) presents that the first-tier newly industrialized economies like Korea and Taiwan might benefit most from the emergence of China, while second-tier economies like Singapore, Indonesia, Malaysia and Thailand benefit less, and lastly low-income countries might take the smallest portion of the cake.
 Our samples cover not only the countries close to China but also economies far from China, moreover, most of the included countries can be classified as second-tier newly industrialized economies.
-Whether these features of our sample make the impacts of China on growth less visible or not will be investigated in the next parts (Section 4.3).
+Whether these features of our sample emphasize or underplay the growth impacts of trade with China will be investigated in Section 4.3.